Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Make sure to write the streamers array in order of priority from left to right.
 If you use `followers=True` Twitch return the streamers order by followed_at.
 So your last follow has the highest priority.

 ## Settings
+Most of the settings are self-explained and are commented in example.
+You can watch only two streamers per time.
+With `priority` settings you can select which streamers to priority.
+You can use an array of priority on single items.
+Available values are the following:
+    - `STREAK` - Catch the watch streak from all streamers
+    - `DROPS` - Claim all drops from streamers with drops tags enabled
+    - `ORDER` - Following the order of the list
+    - `POINTS_ASCENDING` - On top the streamers with the lowest points
+    - `POINTS_DESCEDING` - On top the streamers with the highest points You can combine all priority but keep in mind that use `ORDER` and `POINTS_ASCENDING` in the same settings doesn't make sense.

 ### LoggerSettings
 | Key             	| Type            	| Default                        	| Description                                                                          	                                      |